Solveigmeadows Adjusted.jpg

 Long before The Auld Romantics became a studio and a shared body of work, photography was how I found space.
 Time spent outdoors, walking in quiet places, paying attention to light and weather and learning to be present in the landscape became a way of grounding myself and, over time, a way of healing.

 My approach to photography and editing has always leaned towards the romantic.
-I’m drawn to softness, atmosphere, and a painterly sense of light, influenced by art and literary periods that valued emotion, nature, and mood over precision.
-I’m less interested in perfection and more interested in how a moment feels.
+I am drawn to softness, atmosphere and a painterly sense of light, influenced by art and literary periods that valued emotion, nature and mood over precision.
+I am less concerned with photography trends and more with how a moment feels, and capturing that feeling.

 Over the years, I’ve also witnessed how Scotland’s landscapes have changed in the age of social media.
 Places that were once quiet and open have become increasingly busy, restricted, or subject to permissions.
 While it is wonderful to see such love for these locations, it has also added layers of pressure and limitation to working in the landscape.

-At the same time, I’ve learned something important about myself.
-I am naturally meticulous and inclined towards perfection, and for a long time I believed that great work required strict outcomes and complete control.
-In reality, that combination of expectation, pressure and external constraints wasn’t healthy for me, and it slowly began to take the joy out of the work.
+At the same time, I learned something important about myself.
+I am naturally meticulous and inclined towards perfection and for a long time I believed that great work required strict outcomes and complete control.
+In reality, that combination of expectation, internal pressure and external constraint was not healthy for me, and the joy slowly began to fade.
+I withdrew from opportunities and found myself struggling with imposter syndrome and anxiety, alongside a growing understanding of my own neurodivergent, creative brain.
+I have learned that my strongest work emerges when expectation is softened and space is allowed.

 Letting go a little has changed everything.